What

 of someone else and that you and you alone have the responsibility

-to cope with what is happening.
-Even your husband has recognized this by
+to manage what is happening.
+Even your husband has recognized this, for by

 In a matter such